Sven Davisson

 SPIRIT

-I’ve been a spiritual explorer as far back as I can remember.
-I take a “language” approach to spirituality—striving to be at least street conversant in diverse traditions (e.g. Zen, Tibetan Buddhism, traditional paganism, bhakti yoga, techno-shamanism).
-In high school I discovered the work of the beat writers (Ginsberg, Snyder, Kerouac and Burroughs) and their interests in spirituality.
-When I was fifteen, my journey crossed that of my first teacher putting me onto the paths of meditation and love—Zorba the Buddha.
-Of late, my focus has been primarily rooted in the practice of shikantaza (zazen) as taught in the Soto school of Zen Buddhism.
+I’ve been a spiritual explorer for as long as I can remember.
+I take a “language” approach to spirituality, striving to be at least street conversant in various traditions (e.g., Zen, Tibetan Buddhism, traditional paganism, bhakti yoga, techno-shamanism).
+In high school, I discovered the works of the Beat writers (Ginsberg, Snyder, Kerouac, and Burroughs) and their interest in spirituality.
+When I was fifteen, my journey crossed paths with my first teacher, leading me to paths of meditation and love—Zorba the Buddha.
+The core of my practice is primarily rooted in listening to the universe, developed through the practice of shikantaza (zazen).

 SOCIAL MEDIA